AkshayaBalasubramani/AkshayaBalasubramani/README.md

 ###

 <p align="left">I'm Akshaya an enthusiastic developer from India<br><br>- 🔭 I'm currently working on Generative AI.
-I’m passionate about building innovative web applications and exploring the latest in AI and machine learning.Building exciting projects to help my learning is something I look forward to<br>- 📚 I'm currently exploring the various use cases of generative AI <br>- ⚡ In my free time I read Books<br>- Reach me throught LinkedIn https://www.linkedin.com/in/akshaya-b-a2a439253/</p>
+I’m passionate about building innovative web applications and exploring the latest in AI and machine learning.Building exciting projects to help my learning is something I look forward to<br>- 📚 I'm currently exploring the various use cases of generative AI <br>- ⚡ In my free time I read books<br>- Reach me throught LinkedIn https://www.linkedin.com/in/akshaya-b-a2a439253/</p>
 <p>If you need help running code, achieving similar results, or collaborating on projects, feel free to reach out to me via email,akshaya.balasubramani6@gmail.com.</p>
+<p>Looking forward to connecting and collaborating</p>

 ###